agdiwijaya/Purwadhika-Assignments/README.md

 # Purwadhika-Assignments
-this repository recorded my purwadhika's journey in learning data science course
+this repository recorded my purwadhika's journey in learning data science and machine learning course